curl/everything-curl/libcurl/tlsoptions.md

 even if curl itself will raise its default lower version over time you might want to opt for only using the latest and most security protocol versions.

-These options take a lowest acceptiable version and optionally a maximum.
+These options take a lowest acceptable version and optionally a maximum.
 If the server cannot negotiate a connection with that condition, the transfer will fail.